Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The student suggested ways in which to improve and/or gave feedback on the course's research process

-- **Research Notebook**
+#### Research Notebook

 - [ ] The student created a research notebook to record details about their meetings with the first reader and additional research notes
 - [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
 - [ ] After creation, the contents of the research notebook have regular dated entries throughout the Fall 2025 semester
 - [ ] The contents of the research notebook have a clear connection to the research project
 - [ ] The contents of the research notebook give evidence of regular progress on the research project
 - [ ] The research notebook demonstrates critical thinking and reflection on research challenges
-- [ ] The research notebook includes references to relevant literature and resources
+- [ ] The research notebook includes references to relevant literature and resources in the chosen research area
-- [ ] The research notebook shows evidence of iterative problem-solving and decision-making
+- [ ] The research notebook shows evidence of iterative problem-solving and decision-making in the research process

-- **Project Presentation**
+#### Project Presentation

 - [ ] The student gave the project presentation on the assigned date
 - [ ] The project presentation featured effective and well-designed slides
 - [ ] The project presentation has an accessible overview of the proposed project
-- [ ] The project presentation contained an effective tool demonstration
 - [ ] The project presentation gave a clear project motivation
 - [ ] The student effectively answered the questions from the audience
 - [ ] The student completed the project presentation within the stated time limit
 - [ ] The student completed the question and answer session within the stated time limit
 - [ ] The presentation demonstrated clear understanding of the research problem and solution
 - [ ] The presentation included appropriate technical depth for the audience
 - [ ] The presentation showed evidence of thorough preparation and practice
 - [ ] The presentation effectively communicated the broader impact and significance of the work

-- **Project Demonstration**
+#### Project Demonstration

 - [ ] The student completed the tool demonstration within the stated time limit
-- [ ] The demonstration clearly shows the computational artifact in action with real input/output examples
+- [ ] The demonstration clearly shows the computational artifact in action with realistic input/output examples
 - [ ] The student effectively explained the core functionality and purpose of their tool
 - [ ] The demonstration included multiple key features or use cases of the computational artifact
-- [ ] The student handled technical difficulties or unexpected issues professionally during the demo
+- [ ] The student handled technical difficulties or unexpected issues in a professional manner
-- [ ] The demonstrated tool aligns with the research objectives outlined in the thesis
+- [ ] The demonstrated tool aligns with the research objectives outlined in the project presentation
 - [ ] The student showed evidence of testing or validation during the demonstration
 - [ ] The demonstration was well-organized and followed a logical sequence
-- [ ] The student effectively responded to technical questions about their tool's implementation
 - [ ] The computational artifact demonstrated represents substantial technical achievement
 - [ ] The demonstration showed the tool's practical applicability and potential impact
 - [ ] The student clearly articulated any limitations or future improvements needed

-- **General Thesis Requirements**
+- [ ] The project demonstration showed the overall feasibility of the proposed research project

+#### General Thesis Requirements

 - [ ] The abstract provides a concise and compelling summary of the research
 - [ ] The thesis was submitted on time as a PDF in a tagged release on GitHub